Release date: July 8, 2013

 19:00

-This episode of the podcast 99% Invisible investigates a startling episode in the building's history: the discovery by an undergraduate engineering student that certain types of strong winds could topple the building.
+The podcast 99% Invisible investigated a startling episode in the building's history: the discovery by an undergraduate engineering student that certain types of strong winds could topple the building.

-Here is St. Peter's (lower left) in relation to the tower (Image by Jeff Goldberg/Esto).
+St. Peter's (lower left) in seen in relation to the tower.
+(Image by Jeff Goldberg/Esto)

 22:00